-(e) For all purposes of this Annex and the Agreement, (i) a “Confirmed Transaction” shall mean a Designated Commodity Transaction for which the Transaction Information within the Module has been confirmed by Counterparty or deemed to have been confirmed within the Module in accordance with Sections 3(a) or 3(d) such that the status of the Transaction Information is changed within the Module to Confirmed Transaction Information and (ii) “Confirmed Transaction Information” shall mean Transaction Information which has been confirmed by Counterparty or deemed to have been confirmed within the Module in accordance with Sections 3(a) or 3(d) such that the status of a Designated Commodity Transaction is changed within the Module to a Confirmed Transaction .
+(e) For all purposes of this Annex and the Agreement, (i) a “Confirmed Transaction” shall mean a Designated Commodity Transaction for which the Transaction Information within the Module has been confirmed by Counterparty or deemed to have been confirmed within the Module in accordance with Sections 3(b) or 3(d) such that the classification of the Transaction Information is changed within the Module to Confirmed Transaction Information, (ii) “Confirmed Transaction Information” shall mean Transaction Information which has been confirmed by Counterparty or deemed to have been confirmed within the Module in accordance with Sections 3(b) or 3(d) such that the classification of a Designated Commodity Transaction is changed within the Module to a Confirmed Transaction, and (iii) a “Business Day” shall mean any day that is not a Saturday, Sunday or legally recognized holiday by any bank or other financial institution within the jurisdiction under which this Annex and the Agreement are to be interpreted.

 4. WRITTEN CONFIRMATION DOCUMENTS/ARCHIVES AND RECORDS RETENTION.

-(a) Counterparty acknowledges that CommodityLogic is merely providing the Module as an alternative method of confirming the terms and conditions applicable to Commodity Transactions between Enron and Counterparty.
+(a) Counterparty acknowledges that CommodityLogic is merely providing the Module as an alternative method of confirming the terms and conditions applicable to Commodity Transactions between Enron and Counterparty reflected within the Module as Designated Commodity Transactions.
 All Transaction Information “posted” to the Module by CommodityLogic, on behalf of Enron, is information generated by Enron and is not information for which CommodityLogic bears any responsibility to verify or otherwise determine the accuracy or validity thereof.
-It is also acknowledged by Counterparty that CommodityLogic does not have any obligation or responsibility to verify, validate or otherwise confirm the Transaction Information despite the fact that Counterparty and Enron have agreed to use CommodityLogic and the Module for purposes of confirming Transaction Information applicable to the Designated Commodity Transactions.
+It is also acknowledged by Counterparty that CommodityLogic does not have any obligation or responsibility to verify, validate or otherwise authenticate the Transaction Information despite the fact that Counterparty and Enron have agreed to use CommodityLogic and the Module as a method of confirming Transaction Information applicable to the Designated Commodity Transactions.

-(b) To the extent Other Agreements between Counterparty and Enron specifically require the confirmation of Commodity Transactions by means other than provided for in the Module (e.g., means other than electronically), Counterparty hereby acknowledges that all such Other Agreements are modified and amended by the terms of this Annex and the Agreement to provide for the confirmation of Commodity Transactions by electronic means, including, but not limited to, through the use of CommodityLogic, the Website and the Module.
-In the event any of the Other Agreements require a written confirmation of Commodity Transactions to be provided by one party to the other, by “clicking” its acceptance to the terms of this Annex and the Agreement, Counterparty has acknowledged that the confirmation of the Transaction Information within the Module constitutes a “writing” and satisfies any such requirement as may be set forth in any of the Other Agreements, whether a copy of the Confirmed Transaction Information is subsequently physically provided to Counterparty or not.
-Counterparty may choose to print, from the appropriate screen of the Module, a copy of the Confirmed Transaction Information in order to have a physical copy of the Confirmed Transaction Information for its records; provided, however, the printed copy of the Confirmed Transaction Information shall be deemed to be a counterpart to the Confirmed Transaction Information maintained within the Module.
+(b) To the extent Other Agreements between Counterparty and Enron specifically require the confirmation of Commodity Transactions by means other than provided for in the Module (e.g., means other than electronically), Counterparty hereby acknowledges and agrees that all such Other Agreements are modified and amended by the terms of this Annex and the Agreement to provide for the confirmation of Commodity Transactions reflected within the Module as Designated Commodity Transactions by electronic means, including, but not limited to, through the use of CommodityLogic, the Website and the Module.
+In the event any of the Other Agreements require a written confirmation of Commodity Transactions to be provided by one party to the other, by “clicking” its acceptance to the terms of this Annex and the Agreement, Counterparty has acknowledged and agreed that the confirmation of the Transaction Information within the Module constitutes a “writing” and satisfies any such requirement as may be set forth in any of the Other Agreements, whether a copy of the Confirmed Transaction Information is subsequently physically provided to Counterparty or not.
+Counterparty may choose to print from the appropriate screen of the Module a copy of the Confirmed Transaction Information in order to have a physical copy of the Confirmed Transaction Information for its records; provided, however, the printed copy of the Confirmed Transaction Information shall be deemed to be a counterpart to the Confirmed Transaction Information maintained by CommodityLogic.